sean-m/laparoscope/README.md

     {'Role':'Admin','Context':'*','ClaimProperty':'','ClaimValue':'','ModelProperty':'ConnectorName','ModelValue':'*','ModelValues':[]}
 ]
 ```
+> **Note:** Policies are loaded from configuration values.
+Configurations who's names begin with "Rule." will be considered for policy initialization.
+Failures are logged to the debug trace facility as rule initialization may occur before initializing the logging facility.
+Those messages can be viewed with [Sysinternals DbgView](https://learn.microsoft.com/en-us/sysinternals/downloads/debugview).
+>
+> * Authorization policies are loaded by enumerating all IConfiguration sources.
+If the `LoadedFrom` (not listed above) is unset, the name of the configuration source name is used.
+Hard coded OOB policies have a LoadedFrom value of 'Built-in'.

 This policy is converted to a `List<RoleFilterModel>`.
 Rules are associated to a given request based on roles present on the ClaimsPrincipal of the request and the controller name of the request context.
 These rules only match for a principal with the role of `Admin` in any (`*`) context.
 If there's a desire to check fo values of principal claims, the claim and intended value are indicated with the `ClaimProperty` and `ClaimValue` respectively.
 Models, objects returned in response to a request, are inspected with the `ModelProperty` and `ModelValue` or `ModelValues` for specifying multiple eligible values.
 All matching supports wildcard filters with the '*' and are performed case-insensitive.
-Yes, this does open the posibility of overlapping or overly permisive policies, **be careful**.
+Yes, this does open the possibility of overlapping or overly permissive policies, **be careful**.

 Rules are evaluated inclusively.
 Let's say a user has the assigned roles of: Admin and Operator.Identity.
 The built-in rules and the following rule would all match and be considered for the context of 'Scheduler' (the SchedulerController in SchedulerController.cs).
 However the first rule to match wins.
 If no claim or model criteria match, rule evaluation fails.